The Foundation for a Meaningful Life

 • Analyze information

-• Compare and contrast
+• Compare and contrast information

 • Identify and extract main ideas and supporting details from a variety of resources

-• Organize information with an introduction to note taking
+• Organize information with and take notes

 • Science